Standard 3. Employers develop the future workforce

 - Young people need to learn about an employer's rules,

 customs, and standards.
 Supervisors should encourage a

-student's curiosity, invite questions,
+student's curiosity, invite questions, and allow for

 - Be a positive role model.

 - Young people are easily influenced by what is occurring

 around them.
 The supervisor should use proper techniques

-and practices (especially safety),
+and practices (especially safety), respectful language and

 - Be clear and straightforward with directions and